kdssoftware/online-rummikub-bot/README.md

 Online-rummikub-bot
 --

-Download AutoHotKey and run the rummy.ahk file.
+Download AutoHotKey and run the rummy.ahk file (while on the main menu screen).

 Shortcuts: